venkatesh3007/gradle-local-mvn-push/README.md

 ### 3. Call the script from each sub-modules build.gradle

-Add the following at the end of each `build.gradle` that you wish to upload:
+Add the following at the end of the `build.gradle` for each module you wish to upload:

 ```groovy
 apply from: 'https://raw.github.com/sergiandreplace/gradle-local-mvn-push/master/gradle-local-mvn-push.gradle'